akshat1423/gridlytics_ai/README.md

 **Live demo:** https://gridlytics.vercel.app

 This is a static frontend with pre-generated JSON snapshots under `/api/*`.
-No backend required
+No backend required.

 ## Deploy